vinipsmaker/gsoc2014-boost/README.md

 points.
 Given that, at least a file server will be created for the proposal.
 You can find details about the proposal below.

-The proposal might be a little incomplete, but I hope it won't be a problem to understand the main ideas and I'll be available for any questions you might have.
-And besides being incomplete, it's a solid start for the project (including implementation work).
+Special attention was taken to communicate the main ideas and determine a solid start for the project.

 ### namespace